Nothing Could Come Between Us

 "Nothing Could Come Between Us" is a song by Canadian hard rock group Theory of a Deadman.
-It was released in June 2002 as the lead single from their eponymous debut album.

-It represented the first major success of the band and helped propel it into the music scene, reaching #2 in Canada and #8 on the US Billboard Mainstream Rock Tracks.
+It was released in July 2002 as the lead single from their eponymous debut album.
+It represented the first major success of the band, reaching number two in Canada and number eight on the US Billboard Mainstream Rock Tracks chart.

 Content

 The song lyrics deal with the disillusionment of a man that, despite his feelings, he does not feel like he can spend the rest of his life with someone.
 The song also involves him reminiscing about the good times they had and some of his favorite mannerisms of her ("Nothing could come between us, no nothing, nothing / One the favorite things she used to say").